 The evaluation expression is used to combine all the filter items that have been set up.
 Boolean expressions such as AND and OR can be used to combine filter items.
 Note that there is a limit to the length of an evaluation expression.

 Using the AND expression will show items that align to all the filter items listed.
-In the example above, the filter will only show projects where the active field is true AND the project category is small.
+In the example above, the filter will only show projects where the active field is true AND the project department is project office.

 To edit the evaluation expression, click on the pencil next to the evaluation expression box.

-Individual filter items can be deleted by selecting the filter item and clicking on the Delete Filter Item icon.
+Individual filter items can be deleted by selecting the filter item and clicking on the Delete button.